maw-khan/metroCare_hospital_analytics_dashboard/readme.md

 6. Selected **Import** mode.
 7. Loaded the required tables into Power BI.

-The assignment specifically requires verification of all six table row counts before proceeding with the analytical model.

 ---

 # 🧹 Phase 2 — Power Query Data Cleaning

-The raw hospital data intentionally contains several data-quality issues.
+The raw hospital data contains several data-quality issues.
 These were addressed inside **Power Query** rather than modifying the original database.

 This follows the project's intended ETL workflow: extract the data from PostgreSQL and perform reporting-specific transformations before loading it into the Power BI model.